 It turns out, I'm not alone.
 Researchers have found that it's hard for a parent — or anyone who already knows how to read for that matter — to patiently sit by and listen to another person struggle to read.
 This is precisely why the latest trend in teaching kids to read has gone to the dogs — literally.

-Experts say that reading to dogs — specifically those trained to read with children — helps kids get over the fear of being judged when they read.
+Experts say that reading to dogs — specifically those trained to read with children, like Daisy, in the video below — helps kids get over the fear of being judged when they read.
 Because try as we might to hide it, young kids feel that tension when they make mistakes.
 Reading to dogs gives kids a non-judgmental, comforting companion to listen to them without the pressure of perfection.

-Research confirms it: A study this year by researchers at the University of California, Davis found that kids who read to specially trained therapy dogs improved their reading skills by 12 percent over the course of a 10-week program.
+Similarly, an earlier study by researchers at the University of California, Davis found that kids who read to specially trained therapy dogs improved their reading skills by 12% over the course of a 10-week program.
 Kids who read by themselves or to adults showed no improvement in the same 10-week program.

 Maybe it's time to have the family dog help with reading lessons.
 And if you don't have a pup, check out the Reading Education Assistance Dogs (READ) program or Tail Waggin' Tutors to see if there are any reading assistance dogs available in your area.